gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 Equilibration
 =============

-..  container:: justify

 Starting from the minimized configuration, let us perform an NVT equilibration for 100 ps in order to let the system reaches equilibrium:

 ..  code-block:: bash

     gmx grompp -f inputs/nvt.mdp -c min.gro -p topol.top -o nvt -pp nvt -po nvt -maxwarn 1 gmx mdrun -v -deffnm nvt

-..  container:: justify

 When its done, extract the ethanol density profile along x using the following command:

 ..  code-block:: bash

     gmx density -f nvt.xtc -s nvt.tpr -b 50 -d X -sl 100 -o density_end_ethanol.xvg

-..  container:: justify

 and choose 'non_water' for the ethanol.
 The '-b 50' keyword is used to disregard the 50 first picoseconds of the simulation, the '-d X' keyword to generate a profile along x, and the '-sl 100' keyword to divide the box into 100 frames.
 Repeat the procedure to extract the water profile as well.

 .. admonition:: Warning: small equilibration time
     :class: info